-Whether or not you know how they work, but there’s a good chance you’ve heard about non-fungible tokens, or NFTs.
-They’ve become extremely popular over the past year or two since a digital artist named Beeple sold an NFT for $69.3 million online.
+You might not know how they work, but there’s a good chance you’ve heard about non-fungible tokens, or NFTs.
+They’ve become extremely popular over the past year or two since a digital artist named Beeple sold one online for $69.3 million.

-In this guide, we will explain what crypto art is and where to buy NFTs.
+In this guide, we will explain what crypto art is and where to buy and sell NFTs.

 What Is an NFT?

-These tokens are considered non-fungible because you cannot exchange one NFT for another.
-For instance, if you have 1 Bitcoin, you can exchange it for another Bitcoin and still have one Bitcoin, functionally identical to the first.
-Thus, Bitcoin is a fungible token.
+These tokens are considered non-fungible because you cannot exchange one NFT for another identical one.
+For instance, if you have one bitcoin, you can exchange it for another bitcoin and still have one bitcoin that is functionally identical to the first.
+Thus, bitcoin is a fungible token.